Digisynthetic/Digisyn-Link-GUI/README.md

 + ___DigisynLink3Upgrade.exe___
 + ___gohttpserver.exe___

 ## About this repository

-1. This repository is for storing the __DIGISYN LINK3 GUI__ software package and the user manual.
-To download DIGISYN LINK3 GUI, please click __"Releases"__ on the right.
+1. This repository is for storing the SoundNet AES67LINK software package and the user manual.
+To download AES67LINK, please register at **[DIGISYNTHETIC DOCS](https://docs.digisynthetic.com/)**.
-2. For more information about the OEM, please visit **[www.digisynthetic.com](https://www.digisynthetic.com/)**.
+2. For more information, please visit **[www.digisynthetic.com](https://www.digisynthetic.com)**.